johnbeard/kicad/Documentation/development/coding-style-policy.md

 Again, avoid duplicating the Doxygen comments in both the header and
 \*.cpp source files.

-KiCad uses the JAVADOC comment style defined in the [“Documenting the code”][doccode] section of the Doxygen [manual][manual].
+KiCad uses the Javadoc comment style defined in the [“Documenting the code”][doccode] section of the Doxygen [manual][manual].
 Don't forget to use the special Doxygen tags: bug, todo, deprecated, etc., so other developers can quickly get useful information about your code.
 It is